dober-man/dober-man.github.io/xc/xc-lb-dns-config.md

 There are 3 options for getting clients resolved appropriately to the XC Cloud Load Balancer.

-1. "A" record Modification
+1. "A" record Modification (BYOC - bring your own cert)
-2. CNAME Delegation
+2. CNAME Delegation (BYOC)
-3. Subdomain Delegation
+3. Subdomain Delegation (Auto Certificate supported)

 In all three examples below, Godaddy is playing the role of both Name Registrar and Primary DNS.